Whether you know it or not, your workers are beginning to wonder who of their clients will be generous enough to give them an end-of-the-year bonus.

 While there are many factors outside of financial compensation that can build respect for you with your team, giving bonuses at the end of each year is one of the simplest ways to put the right foot forward.

 Taking the time to sit down and calculate bonuses for your workers shows that you care about their well-being.
-That small token of appreciation goes a long way towards building a trusting relationship with your employees.
+That small token of appreciation goes a long way towards building a trusting relationship with your workers.

 4. Bonuses increase productivity